standardweb3/ansible-role-substrate-deployer/README.md

 ### Ansible Galaxy

-Use `ansible-galaxy install <>` to install the latest stable release of the role on your system.
+Use `ansible-galaxy install standardtech_bot.substrate_deployer` to install the latest stable release of the role on your system.

 ### Requirements file